Blog

 We’ve all seen it: one of our coworkers, still seated at their desk, consuming that little Tupperware container of nondescript salad while checking their email.
 Perhaps you’ve even been that person before.
 But you don’t have to be!

 Simply getting away from your desk to enjoy your lunch (even if it’s still a Tupperware container of salad) can make a huge difference to your mental health.
-Justworks’ partner Health Advocate suggests heading to your kitchen or the office cafeteria to unplug and de-stress.
+Just heading to your kitchen or the office cafeteria to unplug and de-stress can make a big difference.

 The key is to separate yourself from your workspace when you break for lunch.
 Try eating your lunch near the biggest window, or laying out a big blanket in the living room and having a picnic lunch.
 If you’re working from home, you could even spend some extra time in the kitchen cooking yourself a gourmet meal.